Findings

 | debt | Making the codebase worse.
 Duplication, fragile patterns, missing tests. | scope for follow-up or promote to a skill rule. |

 | obs | Worth knowing.
-Not wrong, but useful for the next engineer. | accept or monitor. |
+Not wrong, but useful for the next engineer. | acknowledge or monitor. |

 Suggested actions